PHPCompatibility/PHPCompatibilityAll/README.md

 ### 1.1.2 - 2021-02-16

-- The recommended version of the [DealerDirect PHPCS Composer plugin] is now `^0.7.0`, which offers compatibility with Composer 2.0.
+- The recommended version of the [Composer PHPCS plugin] is now `^0.7.0`, which offers compatibility with Composer 2.0.
 - The rulesets are now also tested against PHP 7.4 and 8.0.
     Note: full PHP 7.4 support is only available in combination with PHP_CodeSniffer >= 3.5.6.
     Note: runtime PHP 8.0 support is only available in combination with PHP_CodeSniffer >= 3.5.7, full support is expected in PHP_CodeSniffer 3.6.0.

 ### 1.1.1 - 2019-08-29

-- The recommended version of the [DealerDirect PHPCS Composer plugin] is now `^0.5.0`.
+- The recommended version of the [Composer PHPCS plugin] is now `^0.5.0`.
 - The rulesets are now also tested against PHP 7.3.
     Note: full PHP 7.3 support is only available in combination with PHP_CodeSniffer 2.9.2 or 3.3.1+ due to an incompatibility within PHP_CodeSniffer itself.